I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamindr_lh/nf-wiamindr-lh-iwiaminidrv-drvuninitializewia.md

 ## -remarks
 <p>The WIA service calls the <b>IWiaMiniDrv::drvUnInitializeWia</b> method when the resources associated with an application item tree are no longer needed.
 The minidriver can then unload any DLLs and free any allocated memory.</p>

-<p>The WIA service calls the <b>IWiaMiniDrv::drvUnInitializeWia</b> method when the resources associated with an application item tree are no longer needed.
-The minidriver can then unload any DLLs and free any allocated memory.</p>

 ## -requirements
 <table>
 <tr>